Do you have a CPD plan?

 Claire Cox explains how making a proper plan for your continuing professional development makes all the difference between good intentions and reality.

-In the 2018/19 membership year, only 14% of ITI members logged the recommended 30 hours of continuing professional development (CPD) using the ITI online tool.
-That’s fewer than 500 members out of a total of over 3,000, even though ITI recommends a minimum of 30 hours of CPD in each membership year.
+In the 2020/21 membership year, only 22% of ITI members logged the recommended 30 hours of continuing professional development (CPD) using the ITI online logging tool.
+Although the number is slowly rising each year, that’s still only just over 700 members out of a total of over 3,000.

 Admittedly, some members may be doing their CPD, though not logging it in the online tool, but it’s hard to justify (or indeed remember) if you don’t record it for posterity.
 Undoubtedly, others may well have good intentions, but end up doing the odd webinar when one crops up at a quiet moment.
 And some may claim that they are constantly doing CPD because they’re carrying out research for their work - but that’s not what CPD is all about.